 Direct trains from London Waterloo take from 59 minutes to 1 hour and 9 minutes.
 From London Paddington trains take 1 hour and 9 minutes, changing once at Reading.

-Once you’ve exhausted all these beautiful English cathedral cities, why not make the most of that Railcard and save a third off rail fares to a host of other equally diverting destinations?
+Once you’ve exhausted all these beautiful English cathedral cities, why not make the most of that Railcard and save a third off rail fares to other equally diverting destinations?

 You could go on a pilgrimage from London to discover the wealth of historic houses and gardens in the care of the National Trust.

-And since summer’s on the way, or so they say, this could be the perfect time to set your sights on southern England’s prime seaside resorts.
-All of which are an easy get-away by train from London.
+And since summer’s on the way, they say, this could be the perfect time to set your sights on southern England’s prime seaside resorts.
+All of which is an easy get-away by train from London.